 Although Nevada has animals we view as dangerous predators, attacks on humans are rare.
 The most dangerous animal encounters in the state involve car crashes with wild animals.
 The animals hit most often include deer, wild horses, wild donkeys, and raptors.

+Nevada has scorpions, rattlesnakes, ticks, and poisonous spiders, but there are few recorded deaths from these animals.
 According to the state’s Department of Fish and Wildlife, the most dangerous animal is the bark scorpion.
 The bite of this introduced scorpion species can cause severe pain, convulsions, and sweating.

 Endangered Animals in Nevada